bytedream/smartrelease/README.md

   In `smartrelease-v1.21.5-rc4`, `5` is the patch version number.
 - `pre`

   _The pre-release number_.
-It can be a mix of numbers and letters (without any special character between).
+It can be a mix of numbers and letters (without any special characters between).
   In `smartrelease-v1.21.5-rc4`, `rc4` is the pre-release number.
 - `tag`